hermoinewang/AirbnbListings/README.md

 Q2.
 What type of room received the most annual revenue?
 Q3.
 What's the price of your listing?
 Q4.
 What's the hottest month over the year?

+You may find the post regarding this project at: https://medium.com/@hermoinewang/all-you-need-to-know-before-becoming-an-airbnb-host-9d2cdac324f4